SSWConsulting/SSW.Rules.Content/rules/do-you-use-anti-forgery-tokens-on-any-page-that-takes-a-post/rule.md

     // save data
 }
 ```
+::: good

-Figure: Good Example – The page is no longer vulnerable to XSRF attacks
+Figure: Good example – The page is no longer vulnerable to XSRF attacks
 :::